helpers/handlebars-helpers/README.md

 You might also be interested in these projects:

-* [assemble](https://www.npmjs.com/package/assemble): Assemble is a powerful, extendable and easy to use static site generator for node.js.
-Used… [more](https://github.com/assemble/assemble) | [homepage](https://github.com/assemble/assemble "Assemble is a powerful, extendable and easy to use static site generator for node.js.
-Used by thousands of projects for much more than building websites, Assemble is also used for creating themes, scaffolds, boilerplates, e-books, UI components, API docum")
+* [assemble](https://www.npmjs.com/package/assemble): Get the rocks out of your socks!
+Assemble makes you fast at creating web projects… [more](https://github.com/assemble/assemble) | [homepage](https://github.com/assemble/assemble "Get the rocks out of your socks!
+Assemble makes you fast at creating web projects.
+Assemble is used by thousands of projects for rapid prototyping, creating themes, scaffolds, boilerplates, e-books, UI components, API documentation, blogs, building websit")
 * [template-helpers](https://www.npmjs.com/package/template-helpers): Generic JavaScript helpers that can be used with any template engine.
 Handlebars, Lo-Dash, Underscore, or… [more](https://github.com/jonschlinkert/template-helpers) | [homepage](https://github.com/jonschlinkert/template-helpers "Generic JavaScript helpers that can be used with any template engine.
 Handlebars, Lo-Dash, Underscore, or any engine that supports helper functions.")
 * [utils](https://www.npmjs.com/package/utils): Fast, generic JavaScript/node.js utility functions. | [homepage](https://github.com/jonschlinkert/utils "Fast, generic JavaScript/node.js utility functions.")